honojs/hono/README.md

 ## Cloudflare Workers with Hono

+Using `wrangler` or `miniflare`, you can develop the application locally and publish it with few commands.

-Write your first code for Cloudflare Workers with Hono.
+Let's write your first code for Cloudflare Workers with Hono.

 ### 1. Install Wrangler